kaiachain/kaia/kaiax/valset/README.md

 This module does not have any consensus-related block processing logic.

 ### Execution
 - PostInsertBlock: the addvalidator/removevalidator votes are handled.
-If success, the voteBlk and councilAddressListDB will be updated.
+If success, the voteBlk and council DB will be updated.

 ### Rewind